It is illegal to cross a footway or grass verge in a vehicle to get to your property unless a proper crossing or 'dropped kerb' is in place.

 Vehicle crossover policy and form

-The application charge is £375.
+The application fee is £375.
 From this amount:

 - £300 will be returned to you if your application is refused

-The charge covers our costs of arranging for permissions to be granted and inspecting the work.
+The charge covers our costs for arranging for highways authority permission only.
+It includes visiting the site to confirm measurements and for approved applications, inspecting the completed work.

 Your dropped kerb application must include written approval from our Housing service if either: